Battle of Lalas: The battle

 The battle settled into a second stalemate which consumed valuable time but indirectly proved to be an advantage for the Greek forces.
 The Ottoman forces present at Lalas, were only a small part of the main Ottoman force still based at Patras.
 With each passing hour Yousef Serezlis grew more and more anxious at the possibility that his main force would be attacked and wiped out at Patras while he remained in Lalas.
 Not willing to risk the lose of his main force while he sat waiting for a Greek attack, Serezlis took the initiative on 13 June and lead an assault into Greek lines with the intent of capturing the Greek camp and seizing the cannons.
 The Ottoman attack was met with fierce resistance from the Olympians which ultimately resulted in hand-to-hand combat with the loss of 30 Olympians and an unknown amount of attackers.
 The Ionians also fiercely resisted the assault, repulsing every one of the Muslim-Albanian attempts at seizing the Greek cannons.
 The Zakynthian volunteers also managed to hold their ground during the attack, at the cost of many wounded men including their leader Dionysios Sembrikos.
 Andreas Metaxas was also injured in the battle, receiving gunshot wounds to both of his hands which later earned him the nickname Conte Lalas.

 The attackers were unable to capture the Greek camp and ultimately retreated due to their mounting casualties.
 Unable to defeat the Greeks, the remaining Ottoman and Muslim-Albanian forces decided to withdraw to Patras on 14 June 1821.
 The village of Lalas was burned to the ground although it is unknown whether the fire was started by the fleeing Muslim-Albanians or the conquering Greeks.

 Aftermath

 The Greek victory over the Muslim-Albanian fighters was seen as a great achievement and boosted Greek morale among their fighting forces.
-The Muslim-Albanians ultimately left Greece and sailed for Anatolia, which rendered Lalas and the surrounding areas less vulnerable to Ottoman attacks for the remainder of the war.
+The Muslim-Albanians of Elis ultimately left, which rendered Lalas and the surrounding areas less vulnerable to Ottoman attacks for the remainder of the war.
 The Ionians and Zakynthian volunteers were however, not celebrated for their participation in the battle; rather they were prosecuted by the British Administration of the Ionian Islands upon their return home.
 Many of them were arrested, imprisoned and had their property confiscated.

 Other persons of interest who participated in the Battle included: Gennaios Kolokotronis, Panos Kolokotronis and Frantzis Amvrosios.